microsoft/CCF/doc/audit/builtin_maps.rst

 X509 certificates of all network users.

-``Key`` User ID: SHA-256 digest of the user certificate, represented as a hex-encoded string.
+``Key`` User ID: SHA-256 fingerprint of the user certificate, represented as a hex-encoded string.

 ``Value`` User certificate, represented as a PEM-encoded string.